-On January 18, 2006, the Company entered into a binding letter agreement (the "Aspen Agreement") with Aspen Select Healthcare, LP, ("Aspen").
+On January 18, 2006, the Company entered into a borrowing agreement (the "Aspen Agreement") with Aspen Select Healthcare, LP, ("Aspen").
 Up until June 7, 2007, Aspen had been the Company's largest creditor.
-On June 7, 2007, the Company repaid in its entirety all of the outstanding indebtedness under the Aspen Loan Agreement and Credit Facility Amendment.
-The January 2006 Aspen Agreement, provided, among other things, that:
+On June 7, 2007, the Company repaid in its entirety all of the outstanding indebtedness under the Aspen Agreement.